Accelerator to Composable Storefront: A Practical Migration Guide

 What Are the Most Common Migration Mistakes?

 Migrating everything at once.
-Move section by section — product listing, then cart/checkout, then B2B.
+Move section by section: product listing, then cart/checkout, then B2B.
+It’s slower on paper but faster in practice because you catch problems early when the blast radius is small.

-Underestimating Angular learning curve.
+Underestimating the Angular learning curve.
 Plan 4–8 weeks of training or hire Angular developers.
+JSP skills don’t transfer here.
+It’s a different world and pretending otherwise wastes everyone’s time.

 FAQ